waterlandlab/CluBCpG/docs/source/intro.rst

 Running Tests
 ==============

 Included tests can be run to verify CluBCpG is correctly interacting with samtools to read form BAM files.
+The source code can be downloaded from GitHub and the following can be run:

 .. code-block:: bash